 Assemblies of God and Church of God (Cleveland, Tennessee) Compared

-There are several Pentecostal denominations that have the name phrase “Church of God” in their name.
+Several Pentecostal denominations have the name phrase “Church of God” in their name.
 Some of them add words to their titles to distinguish themselves from others.

 |OVERVIEW||Assemblies of God||Church of God|